chuckcscccl/rustlr/chapter4.md

 ExprList --> (Expr ;)*
 ```

 The operator **`*`** means a sequence of zero or more.
-This is done by generating several new non-terminal symbols initially.
+This is done by generating several new non-terminal symbols internally.
 Essentially, these correspond to

 ```
 ES0 --> Expr:e ; {e}